Simulating realistic self-interacting dark matter models including small and large-angle scattering

 While the algorithm introduced in this work is capable of describing SIDM with an arbitrary differential cross section, we start by briefly reviewing some typical cases, that we also use below for illustration.

 Light mediator models are characterised by scattering via a Yukawa interaction, for which DM particles of mass $m_\chi$ scatter via the exchange of a mediator with mass $m_\phi$.
 One can further discriminate the cases in which the two incoming DM particles are identical (we refer to this case as `M{\o}ller scattering' in analogy to $e^-e^-$ scattering, noting however that the mediator particle is massive here), or distinguishable (being e.g.\ a particle and an antiparticle, referred to as `Rutherford scattering', but again representing the case of a massive mediator in this work).
-In the non-relativistic limit and in Born approximation, M{\o}ller scattering proceeds via either a $t$- or $u$-channel diagram, yielding
+In the non-relativistic limit and in Born approximation, M{\o}ller scattering receives contributions from $t$- and $u$-channel diagrams, yielding